mattsteadman/mattsteadman.github.io/_posts/2018-04-18-fd-and-streams.md

 - Both can represent connections to files, devices (e.g terminals), and pipes/sockets (for IPC).

 - Why use streams?
 Because using streams gives you access to a more powerful set of functions.
 Namely, formatted I/O functions like `printf` and `scanf`.
 These functions have provide two main benefits:
-  - They save you from having to write ad-hoc parsers reading and writing strings dynamically
+  - They save you from having to write ad-hoc parsers for reading and writing strings dynamically
-  - They avoid repetitive system calls through buffered
+  - They save you system calls by using buffered I/O

 - Why use file descriptors?
 They offer more control what and when you read and write:
   - They allow you to do control operations that are specific to particular devices
-  - They let you use special modes of I/O, like nonblocking I/O
-  - The only control that streams give you is the choice of styles of buffering (unbuffered, line buffered, fully buffered).
+  - They let you use special modes of I/O, like nonblocking I/O. By contrast, the only control that streams give you is the choice of styles of buffering (unbuffered, line buffered, fully buffered).

 - You can always change your mind:
   - You can request that a streams give you the underlying file descriptor for low-level operations